Give me a Septic Tank System or give the Environment death.

 A septic tank system is composed of two main components: the septic tank and the drainfield.
 Wastewater from toilets, sinks, and other household drains flows into the septic tank.
 Here, solid waste settles at the bottom while oils and greases float to the top.

 Bacteria in the tank break down the organic matter, converting it into sludge.
-If you have the correct amount of septic tank bacteria in your septic tank, The waste will actually be digested to the best the septic bacteria can do.
+If you have the correct amount of septic tank bacteria, the waste will be digested efficiently.
+This is to the best capacity of the septic bacteria.
 This is why it is very important to use a monthly septic tank bacteria product like BioForce Bacterial Waste Liquefier.

-Once the wastewater has been partially treated in the septic tank, it flows into the drainfield thru a septic tank filter.
-This is a network of perforated pipes buried underground, allowing the effluent to be naturally filtered thru Mother Nature’s own filter called Biomat,as it is absorbed into the soil.
-The soil acts as a natural filter also, removing harmful pollutants and bacteria from the water before it reaches the groundwater.
+The wastewater is partially treated in the septic tank.
+After this process, it flows into the drainfield through a septic tank filter.
+This is a network of perforated pipes buried underground.
+It allows the effluent to be naturally filtered thru Mother Nature’s own filter called Biomat.
+The effluent is absorbed into the soil.
+The soil acts as a natural filter.
+It removes harmful pollutants and bacteria from the water.
+This occurs before it reaches the groundwater.
 Give me a Septic Tank System or give the Environment death.

 How do sewer treatment plants work